aghan/angular2_hello_world/README.md

  - Go to : https://nodejs.org/en/
  - Download the mature and dependable node version (v4.3.0)
  - Install the package as we normally do on Ubuntu.

-These commands should return you Node and npm versions.

 ### For Windows

-For Windows, we recommend downloading the NodeJS installer
+For Windows, we recommend downloading the NodeJS installer.
+Follow the steps below:

 **Node package installer for Windows**